5 Reasons Why Riverside Jacksonville Is Florida’s Most Underrated Vibrant Bohemian Neighborhood

 Most people overlook Jacksonville when it comes to Florida’s coolest cities.
 But nestled just outside downtown is a neighborhood that defies expectations.
-Riverside quietly thrives as an authentic, walkable, and community-driven district that artists, families, and creatives call home, even while cities like Miami and St. Pete grab all the attention.
+Riverside Jacksonville quietly thrives as an authentic, walkable, and community-driven district that artists, families, and creatives call home, even while cities like Miami and St. Pete grab all the attention.

 Riverside’s Soul: More Than Just Bars and Bungalows